ryandmonson/DataQuest-Projects-Data-Science/README.md

 # DataQuest-Projects
 Data Science Projects from DataQuest

-This repo showcases the projects I'm completing for the Data Analyst/Data Scientist program in the on line bootcamp Dataquest.io.
+This repo showcases the projects I've completed for the Data Analyst/Data Scientist program in the on line bootcamp Dataquest.io.
 Most of these projects were done in Jupyter notebooks.

 Guided Project 20 - Kaggle submission workflow using SciKit Learn built-in methods for best features and best model selection